A photo of me presenting results.

 Peter Smith

-I'm a graduate student in astronomy at Saint Mary's University where I work with Vincent Hénault-Brunet on the internal dynamics of globular clusters.
+Previously, I was a graduate student at Saint Mary's University where I worked with Vincent Hénault-Brunet on the internal dynamics of globular clusters.

 My research interests: